 Soccer or "Football" for the traditionalists is a multifaceted sport.
 High levels of agility, endurance, speed and power are required, in addition to ball skills and balance.
 At The Biomechanics we can train these skills to ensure our athletes perform to their highest physical and mental ability on the field.
 With all of our athletes individual programs are created and periodised specifically to address the athletes body, their competition dates and the athletes goals.
 Read more from one of our soccer athletes, Daniel who has just been signed to an Italian team, below.

-If you are an athlete and would like to find out how The Biomechanics can help you reach your highest level of performance, click the following link or enter your details at the bottom of the page.
+If you are an athlete and would like to find out how The Biomechanics can help you reach your highest level of performance, click on one of the following links:

 MEET DANIEL BAGGIO...